imdavidlong/Ajax_practice/README.md

 Learning Ajax in JS.
 To catch the information from Reddit Sneaker news and save as a HTML page.

+Run the index.html file to get following info:

 <image src="reddit_pic.png" width="300" hight="200">